whcgx/whcg-login-check/readme.md

 ## Dependencies

-&lt;login-check&gt; is a Polymer 3 element with the following dependencies:
+&lt;whcg-login-check&gt; is a Polymer 3 element with the following dependencies:
 - npm i @polymer/polymer